 Almost a year after being attacked at a rally in Arizona, her home state, Representative Gabrielle Giffords (D) is well on her way to recovery and is seeking re-election.
 Giffords will reportedly attend a candle light vigil that will mark the 1 year anniversary of the shooting.

 2011 saw its moments of despair but it also saw moments of happiness and of hope.
-Prince William and his long time girlfriend Kate Middleton tied the knot in an April ceremony amidst a large and supportive crowd of onlookers.
-The Prince and Princess toured parts of Canada and the United States during the summer.
-Catherine's wedding dress is currently on display for all to see in Buckingham Palace.
+Prince William and his long time girlfriend Kate Middleton tied the knot in an April ceremony amidst a large and s

 2011 instantly propelled several figures into the political spotlight.
 Amidst economic woes, high unemployment rates, and national spending issues it was the year of the Tea Party, Occupy Wall Street Protestors and a reminder of the upcoming 2012 election season.
 Among those to step up to the plate and throw their hats in the ring were Hermann Cain, Michelle Bauchman, former Governor of Mass.
 Mitt Romney, Gov. John Huntsman, Rick Santorum, former Speaker of the House Newt Gingrich, Texas Governor Rick Perry and Senator Ron Paul.
 Needless to say, this is going to be a very interesting year for politics, our economy and our nation.
 This is hail and farewell to 2011.